 In "These Stocks Will Burn You," I cautioned against getting too excited about the potential for making millions in small-cap stocks.
-Not because the chance for huge gains isn't there with small companies; I could give you any number of examples, like MEMC Electronic Materials
+Not because the chance for huge gains isn't there with small companies; I could give you any number of examples, like Research In Motion

 No, my warning was simply to let you know that with such high potential reward comes high risk.
 It's one of the laws of investing, one we teach about constantly in our Motley Fool Hidden Gems small-cap investing service.
 You need to do all you can to avoid having a stock or two inflict years' worth of damage on your portfolio.

-A good example comes from the small caps I've bought in the past several months from Tom Gardner's recommendations in Hidden Gems.
+A good example comes from the small caps I've bought in the past from Tom Gardner's recommendations in Hidden Gems.
 I bought Buffalo Wild Wings, Cutter & Buck, and Ctrip.com.
 Cutter & Buck, a Tiny Gems micro-cap recommendation, was down 25% for me before it was bought out by a Swedish firm.
-However, I'm also sitting on current gains of 87% in Buffalo Wild Wings and 300% in Ctrip.
-If we assume (for simplicity's sake) a $2,000 investment in each, my $6,000 would have turned into $13,240: a nice 121% gain, despite Cutter & Buck's quarter haircut.
+However, I'm also sitting on current gains of 37% in Buffalo Wild Wings and 90% in Ctrip.
+If we assume (for simplicity's sake) a $2,000 investment in each, my $6,000 would have turned into $8,034: a nice 34% gain, despite Cutter & Buck's "quarter haircut."

-Of course, larger companies can be volatile and burn you as well: Consider that Yahoo!
+Of course, larger companies can be volatile and burn you as well: Consider that Sun Microsystems

 How to get small

 Despite the risks, the promise is there -- and we actively encourage you to make small caps a part of your portfolio, especially if you have a few years to go before retirement.
-If you need help separating the wheat from the chaff and want to find out which five small companies Tom Gardner and Bill Mann suggest you buy now, consider a trial run with Hidden Gems.
-After four years, their recommendations are beating the S&P 500 by an average of 52% to 23%.
-If you're interested, here's more information on a no-risk, free trial.
+If you need help separating the wheat from the chaff, and you want to find out which five small companies our analysts suggest you buy now, consider a trial run with Hidden Gems.
+Here's more information on a no-risk, free trial.

 This article was originally published on Dec.
 5, 2006.
 It has been updated.

 Rex Moore is a Fool analyst and looks great in flannel.
-He owns shares of Buffalo Wild Wings, Ctrip.com, and Qualcomm.
+He owns shares of Buffalo Wild Wings and Ctrip.com.
+Activision Blizzard is a Motley Fool Stock Advisor pick.
 Buffalo Wild Wings and Ctrip are Hidden Gems selections.
-Yahoo! is a Stock Advisor selection.
+The Motley Fool owns shares of Buffalo Wild Wings.
 This information is brought to you by the Fool's disclosure policy.